 For access, there are good public launches at Barrie (Kempenfelt Bay, Lake Simcoe) and Orillia (Lake Couchiching) that enable you to spend a day exploring these two water bodies.
 Or try launching from Bradford (marina access south of town on the east side of Highway 11 south side of river).
 And then ride up the west branch of the Holland River to Cook’s Bay on Lake Simcoe.

 No doubt, the Trent Severn Waterway will provide you with an excellent day of personal watercraft riding.
-So why not make it even better by planning to go on the June 24 or July 1 free lockage days?
+So why not make it even better by planning to go on their Canada Day, July 1 free lockage day?

 The tips and advice in this article are the opinions of the author, may not work in every situation and are intended only for the convenience and interest of the reader, who has the personal responsibility to confirm the validity, accuracy and relevancy of this information prior to putting it to their own use.